 4. See Part IV, Sec.
 13 National Regulations

-BYLAW VIII – NOMINATIONS AND ELECTIONS
+ARTICLE IX – NOMINATIONS AND ELECTIONS

 Nominations and elections to the Board of Directors and election of officers shall be carried out each year in the following manner:

 The Nominating Committee will present to the voting members a proposed slate of directors not less than 45 days in advance of the annual meeting.